 We’ve already noted that health is an important factor to hair growth, so of course, healthy skin is going to play a role in how your beard grows (or doesn’t grow).
 Just because your skin is slowly becoming covered in hair doesn’t mean you don’t need to take care of it anymore.

-I recommend using a facial scrub during those awkward first few weeks when your beard is short.
+I recommend using a good beard scrub during those awkward first few weeks when your facial hair is short.
 Not only will this let you scrub the skin, but it will probably feel really good on your itchy face.
 The longer your beard gets, the more effort you’ll have to put in to really getting down under the hair.

 Like with the hair on your head, you should be shampooing your beard.
 You are more than welcome to invest in a fancy beard shampoo or other specialized products, but regular shampoo will do just fine.

 When your beard becomes a little longer and fuller, you should comb through it after you wash it and dry it with a towel.
 Some guys like to add some beard conditioner or oil to keep the hair soft, manageable, and in place.

 Keeping both your beard and the skin underneath of it clean lessens your risk of clogging up the follicles, freeing your face up to keep growing that facial hair.

 Some people swear by beard growth serums while others see no results whatsoever.
 Again, as we said earlier, everyone is different, so here are your options.